citp/privacy-policy-historical/d/dp/dpd/dpdhl.jobs.md

 Deutsche Post DHL Group reserves the right to change its data protection statement at any time with or without prior notice.
 Please check back frequently to be informed of any changes.
 By using the Deutsche Post DHL Group website, you agree to this Privacy Policy.

-This statement was last updated on April 18, 2013.
+This statement was last updated on July 13, 2016.

 ### Contact

 If you have questions in regard to the processing of your personal data, please contact the Deutsche Post AG data protection officer.
-The Data Protection team is also available to help with information requests, take suggestions or handle complaints.
+We are also available to help with information requests, to take suggestions or to handle complaints.

-Data Protection Officer for Deutsche Post AG

-Gabriela Krader, LL.M
 Deutsche Post AG
-Corporate Center
+Data Protection Officer
+Gabriela Krader, LL.M.
 53250 Bonn
+Germany